This year’s event occurred in Sydney on Friday 23rd March

 |How do emotionally intelligent leaders handle performance management?|

 How do you manage under performance in a way that keeps relationships cordial, self-esteem intact, and produces positive results?
-Come along to this masterclass to explore, discuss and try-out, the approach emotionally intelligent managers and leaders apply.
+This session explores the approach emotionally intelligent managers and leaders apply.
 You’ll leave this session with tools, techniques and the latest approaches to managing under performance.

 Ben Palmer BAppSci (Hons) PhD, CEO, Genos International